Pixelsuft/tinyfoo/README.md

 ## TODO
  - Add support toml++ (it's C++17 but can work without exceptions)
  - Support building to shared lib with minimal API
+ - Add support for libpng (useful on linux?)
  - Other audio libs
  - Fix TODOs in code and code cleanup